 If you no longer attend classes or use our other services with us, we will keep your account open for 1 academic year, if you have not given photo consent.
 If you have given photo consent the account will remain open for 2 academic years.
 This is to allow you to access your account if you or your child wishes to access any of our other classes, sessions or services, or for you to register a sibling.
 It also allows us to retain any consent for photos that we published during the time that your child was with us (see below for full details on our policy around photos and videos).

 Where you are registered for our customer portal, access will be revoked after 1 year, and your account made inactive.
-We will delete any student and child information we hold, but will retain customer information for 7 years in order to comply with HMRC regulations.
-After this time all you information will be deleted and any paper records we hold shredded (this also includes customer date we hold from services such as Children’s Parties).
+We will delete any student and child information we hold, but will retain customer information for 7 years and in line with HMRC regulations.
+After this time all you information will be deleted and any paper records we hold shredded (this also includes customer data we hold from services such as Children’s Parties).

 You can also contact us at any time and ask us to make your account inactive.
 We are only able to do this if you or your child is not enrolled in any classes or services with us at that time.
-Although the account will be made inactive and we are able to delete any student details upon request, customer details will still need to be retained for the purposes of complying with HMRC.
+Although the account will be made inactive and we are able to delete any student details upon request, customer details will still need to be retained for the purposes of complying with HMRC and Companies House.

 Where you are accessing any of our events, we work hard to minimise the data we need from you, and focus on a ticket service that enables you to buy a ticket for our events in order to limit the personal information we need from you.
 On rare occasions where we do retain any basic personal information (such as emails in order to be able to contact you if there are any changes to the event), these are deleted and securely destroyed as soon as the event is finished.
 If you have ticked that you would like to receive further marketing information from us when registering for the event, we will retain your details and use them to keep you updated with events until you tell us to no longer do so.